Impakter

 Related Articles: As 2022 Wraps Up: The State of Cinema | Avatar Inspires Activism: An Environmental Message From the World of Pandora | 5 Eco-Conscious Digital Art Exhibitions to ‘Visit’ From the Comfort of Your Couch | Netflix’s ‘Swimmers’: A Deep Dive Into the Syrian Refugee Journey

-Some voices however, are not quite so quick to laud the games featuring climate change storylines as helpful: While they surely raise awareness, concerns have also been raised that they paint an unrealistic impression of how world challenges can be solved with easy fixes.
+Some voices however, are not quite so quick to laud the games featuring climate change storylines as helpful: While they surely raise awareness, some concerns have also been raised that they possibly paint an unrealistic impression of how world challenges can be solved with easy fixes.

 In “Civilisation VI: Gathering Storm” for example, carbon capture technology and flood barriers are readily available to players as simple solutions to rising greenhouse gas emissions and sea levels.
 However in reality such technological solutions are not so easily implemented or effective.

-Despite the sector’s potential negative environmental impact, or its difficulty in navigating how to frame climate issues accurately within games, the industry’s recent efforts in raising climate awareness within gameplay is a powerful tool to help accelerate climate comprehension, shed light on the crisis’ implications, and inspire climate action.
+Despite the sector’s potential negative environmental impact, or its difficulty in navigating how to frame climate issues accurately within games, the industry’s efforts in raising climate awareness within gameplay is a powerful tool to help accelerate climate comprehension, shed light on the crisis’ implications, and inspire climate action.
 Not to mention, this format of climate advocacy will likely resonate with people much better than a stern warning from the government or scientists.

 Giving gamers the green nudge